The Big Lebowski | 1998

 Southeast of the old bowling alley location, the stretch of North Kenmore Avenue between Monroe Street and Lily Crest Avenue is where pederastic bowling opponent Jesus (John Turturro) carries out his unenviable obligation to knock on doors, telling the neighbours of his past offences.

 The Coens keep a stylistic consistency with the ‘Malibu’ beachfront home of pornographer Jackie Treehorn (Ben Gazzara).
-It’s no such thing, of course, but the Sheats Goldstein Residence, 10104 Angelo View Drive in Benedict Canyon, designed in 1963 by – yes – the Googiemeister himself, John Lautner.
+It’s nowhere near a beach.
+It's the Sheats Goldstein Residence, 10104 Angelo View Drive in Benedict Canyon, designed in 1963 by – yes – the Googiemeister himself, John Lautner.
 You might recognise it as the classy pad of Lucy Liu in Charlie’s Angels: Full Throttle.
 Please note that this is a private home.

 If there’s a ‘Beverly Hills’ mansion featured in a Hollywood movie, chances are it will have been filmed in the eastern suburb of Pasadena, which is packed to bursting with lavish estates but charges only a fraction of the rate for film permits.
 Perversely, the the Big Lebowski’s mansion reverses the practice with a conflation of two Beverly Hills estates being passed off as ‘Pasadena’.